hyperknot/openfreemap/README.md

 ## Changelog

 ##### v0.6
 Load-balancer implemented with new config format.
+Implemented relaxed mode for checking while deployments are happening.

 ##### v0.5